The TRIPS Agreement protects the “plant varieties” as Intellectual Property Rights under Part II, Section 5, which is dealing with Patent protection.

 There is overlap between patent law and plant breeder's rights which has given rise to litigation in many countries like Australia, United States, and Canada.

 Case Law: Matthew Rimmer.
-"Franklin Barley: Patent Law And Plant Breeders' Rights", Murdoch University Electronic Journal of Law, December 2003, Vol. 10, No. 4.
+"Franklin Barley: Patent Law And Plant Breeders' Rights", Murdoch University Electronic Journal of Law, December 2003, Vol. 10.

 The International Convention for the Protection of New Varieties of Plants ensures that the member states party to the Convention acknowledge the achievements of breeders of new plant varieties by making available to them an exclusive property right with a set of uniform and defined principles.